austenstone/schedule/README.md

           wait-delay-ms: 20000
 ```

+> [!TIP]
-You may want to consider that GitHub jobs are rounded up to the nearest minute.
+> You may want to consider that for billing GitHub jobs are rounded up to the nearest minute.

-#### Providing Inputs
+#### Passing Workflow Inputs

-You can provide inputs to the workflow you want to run by using the `inputs` input.
+You can provide the `workflow_dispatch` inputs you want to provide by using the `inputs` input.

 ```yml
         with:
           inputs: '{"name": "Austen"}'
 ```

-or from the `workflow_dispatch` input.
+or from the inputs themselves.

 ```yml
         with: